Free personal use

 Pricing and plans

-Explore user licences, pilot pricing, annual plans and bespoke rollout options for staff teams.
+Explore seat-based access, pilot pricing, annual options and bespoke rollout support for staff teams.

 Plan routes

-Keep pricing simple for individuals and flexible for businesses.
-Companies can start with a small pilot, scale by user numbers and add bespoke setup where needed.
+Keep personal use simple and company pricing flexible.
+Businesses can start with a small pilot, scale by user numbers and add bespoke setup where needed.

 For solo desk workers, freelancers and creators.